-A. All UC Berkeley students, campus staff and faculty can participate in WarnMe/Nixle.
+All UC Berkeley students, campus staff and faculty can participate in WarnMe/Nixle.
 You need your CalNet ID to enroll.

 They cannot enroll in WarnMe/Nixle.
 However, they can:

 Participation in the WarnMe/Nixle system is free, but you may incur a per message cost, depending on your mobile device plan.

-A. The WarnMe/Nixle alerting and warning system is the result of work undertaken by a taskforce charged by Chancellor Birgeneau to provide a way to reach individual faculty, staff and students in the event of an emergency or crisis on campus.
+The WarnMe/Nixle alerting and warning system is the result of work undertaken by a taskforce charged by Chancellor Birgeneau to provide a way to reach individual faculty, staff and students in the event of an emergency or crisis on campus.
 The taskforce was comprised of representatives from the campus police department (UCPD), Information Services and Technology (IST), the Office of Public Affairs, the Registrar's Office, Student Services and the Graduate Division.

 To ensure reliable service 24/7, UC Berkeley is working closely with a commercial provider that specializes in rapid public notification and has redundant infrastructure located at multiple sites around the country.
-UC Davis and Vanderbilt University use the same provider for their alerting and warning systems.

 For employees who do not have access to phones and email, it is vital that their managers and supervisors immediately alert them to emergency situations and provide instructions.

 The campus will activate the system only when absolutely necessary.